MOST RECENT

-New Jersey Permit Test
+New Jersey Permit Test NJ

-New Jersey Permit Test
+New Jersey Permit Test 2013

 New Jersey Permit Test Questions

-The permit test questions come directly from the New Jersey drivers permit test book and it would do you well to read the manual before you attempt to tuckle the exam.
-One of the most common mistakes is to underestimate how hard the New Jersey permit questions are.
+The permit test NJ questions come straight from the New Jersey drivers permit test book and it would do you well to read the manual before you attempt to tackle the exam.
+One of the most common mistakes is to underestimate how hard the New Jersey permit test questions are.
 Most of the first time applicants don't have any problems with identifying the road signs due to the fact that they almost each one of those road signs on public roads.
 However, when it comes to answering the questions that cover the traffic law or safe driving practices, the general picture is not that great.
 For example, do you know how many points off your license you will lose if you don't yield to a pedestrian on a cross walk?
 Do you know whether you need to speed up or slow down when entering a highway?
 What is the best way to enter a curve?

-Studying for The New Jersey MVC Permit Test
+Studying for The NJ Permit Test

-IF you are not satisfied with the materials provided in the book, you can opt into one of the NJ drivers education programs.
+If you are not satisfied with the materials provided in the book, you can opt into one of the NJ drivers education programs.
 Although the state does not require anyone to complete a drivers education program at the moment, it may still be a good idea to do so.
 Apart from providing the basics which are also present in the drivers manual, drivers ed classes provide plenty of advanced driving tips that will come in handy when you start driving alone.

-Taking The Drivers Permit Test
+Taking The NJ Drivers Permit Test

 You can take the learners permit test at any MVC office.
 If you are under 17 years of age and you are applying for a special learners permit, you must enroll in a 6 hour behind the wheel program prior to applying for the permit.
 Once enrolled, visit one of the MVC offices with your instructor, present the required documentation and the instructor will be able to purchase the special permit for you.
 Once you are done with the 6 hour class, you will need to visit one of the MV Driver License Testing centers to have your permit validated.
 You cannot drive with your parents until your special learners permit is validated.

 Those who are over 17 years of age don't need to enroll in any classes.
-In order to take the New Jersey DMV driver's permit test, visit the testing center with the following documents:
+In order to take the New Jersey DMV drivers permit test, visit the testing center with the following documents:

-- proof of ID
+• proof of ID

-- proof of residence
+• proof of residence

-- Social Security card
+• Social Security card

 If you are under 18 years of age, your parents will need to sign the consent form to prove that they don't mind you obtaining a permit.
 You must also pay the permit fee of $10 prior to taking the actual test.